 - NERC assigns each TO responsibility for evaluating what elements are included in the BES and notifying NERC of any exceptions.
-To ensure that BES and non-BES elements are modeled by PJM, TOs must also notify the Model Management Department (MMD) by e-Mailing the PJM distribution group: - Once notified that additional sub-transmission facilities are to become part of the BES, PJM staff will review the request.
+To ensure that BES and non-BES elements are modeled by PJM, TOs must also notify the Model Management Department (MMD) by e-Mailing the PJM distribution group: DMS_Officers@pim.com - Once notified that additional sub-transmission facilities are to become part of the BES, PJM staff will review the request.
 To perform this evaluation TOs must provide a diagram of the area and complete modeling details (see section 2.2 of this manual for details).
-PJM requires telemetered MW/MVAR pairs for line flows and either loads or transformers (may also require tap information) in addition to status points to support
+PJM requires telemetered MW/MVAR pairs for line flows and either loads or transformers (may also require tap information) in addition to status points to support near real-time automatic evaluations of connectivity6.
+TO staff shall also denote available telemetry for the elements to be modeled.

-&lt;sup>5 Projects submitted during Interim Build periods are included per PJM discretion.
+5 Projects submitted during Interim Build periods are included per PJM discretion.
 PJM recommends that TOs submit major projects during Formal Build timeframes to ensure inclusion in next build.

-- near real-time automatic evaluations of connectivity.
-TO staff shall also denote available telemetry for the elements to be modeled. - The above stated information is to be provided via the eDART Network Model tool.
-TOs are responsible for identifying future BES facility additions/deletions as part of the RTEP and EMS Model quarterly update processes. - Representatives for each TO shall provide justification and analysis of all requested subtransmission facilities and coordinate modifications of BES with PJM MMD staff.
+- The above stated information is to be provided via the eDART Network Model tool.
+TOs are responsible for identifying future BES facility additions/deletions as part of the RTEP and EMS Model quarterly update processes. - Representatives for each TO shall provide justification and analysis of all requested sub-transmission facilities and coordinate modifications of BES with PJM MMD staff.